tiger%20and%20me%20for%20resume%201a

 2006-2008

-A delightful two years helping design a Petroleum Geology program for the university.
-In my spare time, I enjoyed experiencing the geology and rich culture of Oman.
+I spent a delightful two years helping design a Petroleum Geology program for the university.
+In my spare time, I enjoyed experiencing Oman's geology and rich culture.

 Oman1